 Uncover Spectacular Cheese and Focus on “Local”

-At last count, we offer more than 200 different cheeses at our cheese counter – that number grows nearly every week as we find some new, rare, farmhouse chevre from Loire Valley, or the newest raw milk creation from our friends at Jasper Hill Farm in Vermont.
+We rotate between 200 different cheeses at our cheese counter at any time- that number grows nearly every week as we find some new, rare, farmhouse chevre from Loire Valley, or the newest raw milk creation from our friends at Jasper Hill Farm in Vermont.

 Once you’ve had a slice of Spring Brook Tarentaise from the fertile, organically controlled pastures of Vermont, it will be difficult to return to the supermarket dairy case.